 ||Could be Rh positive or Rh negative

 An Rh factor test is a basic blood test.
 The blood sample is usually taken during the first prenatal visit and sent to a lab for analysis.
 No special preparation is necessary.

 If you're Rh positive, no action is needed.

-If you're Rh negative and the baby's father is Rh positive, there's a potential for your body to produce antibodies that could harm your baby.
+If you're Rh negative and your baby is Rh positive, there's a potential for your body to produce antibodies that could be harmful during a subsequent pregnancy.
 If you have vaginal bleeding at any time during pregnancy, contact your health care provider immediately.
-Also, talk with your health care provider about scheduling an Rh immune globulin injection during your pregnancy and make sure you remind your health care team of your Rh status during labor.
+Also, talk with your health care provider about scheduling an Rh immune globulin injection during your pregnancy and remind your health care team of your Rh status during labor.